Last Updated on: 25th November 2023, 10:03 am

-- Males are usually slightly darker in coloring, with vivid red tail feathers.
+- Males are slightly darker in color with vivid red tail feathers.

 - Black male cockatoos have black beaks, while females have white or horn-colored beaks.

-- Other cockatoo breeds have different-colored eyes.
+- Other cockatoo species have different-colored eyes.
 For example, male Galah cockatoos have black eyes, while females have pink eyes.

-- Other cockatoo males have brighter colors in their plumage, while females have duller colors.
+- Other cockatoo males have brighter colors in their plumage than females.

-Male Senegal parrots can be aggressive during the breeding season, which is why some owners wish to know the sex of their parrots to avoid conflict.
+Male Senegal parrots can be more aggressive during the breeding season.
+Consequently, some owners want to know the sex of their parrots to avoid conflict.

 Senegal parrots have slight differences between the sexes:

-- Males have yellow undertail feathers; females have green or green-and-yellow undertail feathers.
+- Males have yellow undertail feathers, while females are entirely green or green and yellow.